 As the City of LA updates its 35 Community Plans, Measure JJJ ensures that plans promote affordability and access for the City’s low-income communities.

 Read the full text of Initiative Ordinance JJJ (Measure JJJ) here.

-In 2017, the LA City Planning Commission adopted guidelines for the Transit Oriented Communities Affordable Housing Incentive Program.
+In 2017, the LA City Planning Commission adopted guidelines for the Transit Oriented Communities Affordable Housing Incentive Program (TOC Program).
 The program — which was a core element of Measure JJJ — allows extra density and parking reductions in developments built within a half mile of a major transit stop in exchange for guaranteeing affordability and promoting walkable, transit-connected, sustainable and vibrant neighborhoods.
 Since it went into effect in September 2017, the incentive program has been utilized to add thousands of new deeply affordable units to developments in transit-rich areas throughout the City of LA and also replaced any affordable units destroyed by new developments.

 With $160 billion being invested toward transit infrastructure for the Los Angeles region, it is critical that opportunities like the TOC Program allow for working, transit-dependent families to live near existing and future transit stations.
 See the LA City Department of City Planning’s latest Housing Progress Report with details on how the TOC Program is successfully increasing LA’s affordable housing stock.